oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_bds_instance_facts_module.rst

                                     </td>
                 <td>on success</td>
                 <td>
-                                            <div>The OCID of the subnet in which the node should be created</div>
+                                            <div>The OCID of the subnet in which the node is to be created.</div>
                                         <br/>
                                             <div style="font-size: smaller"><b>Sample:</b></div>
                                                 <div style="font-size: smaller; color: blue; word-wrap: break-word; word-break: break-all;">ocid1.subnet.oc1..xxxxxxEXAMPLExxxxxx</div>